camunda/camunda-docs/docs/components/modeler/bpmn/receive-tasks/receive-tasks.md

 ---
 id: receive-tasks
 title: "Receive tasks"
-description: "Receive tasks are tasks which reference a message; these are used to wait until a proper message is received."
+description: "Receive tasks reference a message; these are used to wait until a proper message is received."
 ---

 Receive tasks reference a message; these are used to wait until a proper message is received.